 - The eWorkshops are aligned to the English Learner Quality Standards.
 Please read the WIDA eLearning FAQs for a list of the eWorkshops and what standards they align to.

 - Certificate of Completion can be printed and/or downloaded once an eWorkshop is completed.
-Participants are encouraged to download and/or forward certificates to their personal email as WIDA or CDE will not be able to reproduce certificates or verify participation for the WIDA self-paced workshops.
+Please note, CDE will not be able to reproduce certificates or verify participation for the WIDA self-paced workshops.

 Heather Villalobos Pavia